leticiamatos/analisejuridica_wp/wp-content/plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.7.9.3 =

+* added Selling Ads widget on overview page
+* removed add-on update transient hopefully fixing update checks
+* updated EDD class
+* workaround for empty post-id error caused by BuddyPress

+= 1.7.9.2 =

+* display ad health menu only to ad admins
+* removed update notices prior to 1.7
+* fixed is_not operator for specific pages did not display the ad on archive pages
+* fixed disabled-ads notice showing on support page when no option was selected
+* fixed user rights not set correctly on network activate in a multisite – please disable and reenable the plugin if you have it network activated

+= 1.7.9.1 =

+* removed the `the_content` check from non-singular pages
+* moved ad blocker check into footer

+= 1.7.9 =

+* added frontend error checks to the admin bar
+* changed default value for AdSense limit from true to false due to AdSense policy change, [read more](https://webgilde.com/en/ad-limit-adsense/)
+* fixed unhighlighted placement type in Chrome

+= 1.7.8 =

+* prevent any ad container output in the header
+* show advertisement label also for manually placed ads
+* fixed AdSense slot ID when delivered through cache-busting
+* fixed reserved place option not working after image upload
+* fixed placement type display
+* fixed missing translation for show/hide options

+= 1.7.7 =

+* allow to inject a new ad into existing placements
+* added is/is_not operator to “post type” display condition
+* show ads with the “specific pages” display condition only on these pages and not on archives
+* set expired ads to “draft” post status
+* highlight draft and pending ads in ad list
+* updated AdSense 3-ads-limit text.
+AdSense has no explicit limit anymore

 = 1.7.6 =